 Lidköping is a town with a long history and there are many sights of interest within the town limits.
-There is also many excursion possibilities to the surrounding area.
-The island Kållandsö has both the tourist attractions Läckö Castle and Spiken, but also a great possibilities to enjoy lake Vänern or the island’s nature.
+There are also many excursion possibilities to the surrounding area.
+The island Kållandsö has both the tourist attractions Läckö Castle and Spiken, but also a great possibility to enjoy lake Vänern or the island’s nature.
 Other towns, such as Mariestad, Skara, and Vänersborg, are also within reach.

 The Old Town Hall is located at the Square of the New Town.
 The square houses markets a few days a week and is the centre of the town.

 Stadsträdgården or the town gardens is the green oasis close to the centre of Lidköping.
 This is where you will find green open spaces or a playground for the kids.
 There is also a scene for local events.